2020-on BMW F900R review: BMW’s sporty naked middleweight gets racy and sharpens up for 2025

 As a result, the XR feels like a wonderfully well-developed and together bike – it’s not just the old F850GS adventure bike dressed up to rival Yamaha’s hugely popular Tracer 900, nor is it trying to be a mini-S1000XR.
 Instead, by using a big-bored F850 engine and the same frame, the XR is a fabulously composed and usable road bike.

-BMW then reshaped its new adventure-sports XR into the ‘dynamic roadster’ F900R, which, three years since its launch, now has its own race series.
+BMW then reshaped its new adventure-sports XR into the ‘dynamic roadster’ F900R, which, gained its own race series three years after launch.

 What’s the BMW F900R like, then?